rails-sqlserver/activerecord-sqlserver-adapter/README.md

 gem 'activerecord-sqlserver-adapter'
 ```

+## Reporting an Issue

+Having a way to reproduce your issue will help people confirm, investigate, and ultimately fix your issue.
+You
+can do this by providing an executable test case.
+To make this process easier, we have prepared a bug report template
+for you to use as a starting point at [How to report a bug](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter/wiki/How-to-report-a-bug).

 ## Contributing

 Please contribute to the project by submitting bug fixes and features.
 To make sure your fix/feature has